 - The Compute Steady – Current Scenario dialog box will be displayed.

-The following sections describe the Compute Steady – Current Scenario command and how to interact with the above dialog box.
+The following sections describe how to use the Compute Steady – Current Scenario command and interact with the above dialog box.

 This section allows the user to define the scenario data to be used in the steady flow simulation.